 Integration also broadens community engagement, for example, enabling us to inform men about family planning and involve women in fisheries management.

 Driving adoptionAll of our programmes move through a research and development lifecycle in which they are tested, refined and replicated by us before being taken to scale by partners.
 We facilitate the adoption of our models by building networks of thought leaders in conservation and development, forging new partnerships and growing movements for change.

 Our work has been recognised by the St Andrews Prize for the Environment in 2014, received an Excellence in Leadership for Family Planning (EXCELL) award in 2013 and won the Buckminster Fuller Challenge prize in 2011.
 Our integrated PHE approach has been endorsed by the Woodrow Wilson Center, Population Reference Bureau, UNFPA, WWF, USAID, DFID and Oxfam.

-In order to support the broader uptake of this PHE model, we’re convening a network of health and conservation agencies working in some of Madagascar’s most biodiverse and under-served areas.
-This consortium aims to explore opportunities for scaling up the implementation of this integrated approach through cross-sector partnerships.
+In order to support the broader uptake of this PHE model, we’re convening a network of health and conservation agencies working in some of Madagascar’s most biodiverse and under-served areas to explore opportunities for scaling up the implementation of this integrated approach through cross-sector partnerships.